OrbitalEnterprises/eve-esi-client/docs/WalletApi.md

 Get corporation wallet journal

-Retrieve corporation wallet journal  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant
+Retrieve corporation wallet journal  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/corporations/{corporation_id}/wallets/{division}/journal/)

 ### Example
 ```java